sdhuyo/POCs/README.md

-There is two projects in this repo.
+There are two projects in this repo.
 # kafka-handler
    This project is used to consume kafka messages, parse it and conume API.
 Spring Sleuth is used for distributed log tracing.
 # kafka-ms